joculatrix/bmcc/README.md

 Currently, running `hello_world` will cause an error during code generation.
 Feel free to output the AST instead (see the program's `--help` output), or try another example, including those in the `should_error` folder to view compiler diagnostics.

-> [!IMPORTANT]
-> Building the compiler from source requires an installation of LLVM v18, as LLVM's API headers are called
-> externally.

 If you want to build the documentation:
 ```